-Expiration date; Withdrawal of tenderThe exchange offer will expire at 12:00 midnight, New York City time, on , 2015, or a later time if we choose t extend this exchange offer in our sole and absolute discretion.
+Expiration date; Withdrawal of tender

+The exchange offer will expire at 12:00 midnight, New York City time, on July 21, 2015, or a later time if we choose to extend this exchange offer in our sole and absolute discretion.
 You may withdraw your tender of Old Notes at any time prior to 12:00 midnight, New York City time, on the expiration date.
 All outstanding Old Notes that are validly tendered and not validly withdrawn will be exchanged.
-We will issue the Exchange Notes promptly after the expiration of the exchange offer.
-Any Old Notes not accepted by us for exchange for any reason will be returned to you at our expense promptly after the expiration or termination of the exchange offer.
+We will issue the Exchange Notes promptly after the expiration of the promptly after the expiration or termination of the exchange offer.